NeraSamples/circuitpython_usb_serial/README.md

 The default serial channel also hosts the REPL, so you can't communicate through it while looking at the REPL, and some characters can interrupt the code (ctrl-C) so it's not suited for binary data.

-Since Circuitpython 7, it is possible to enable a second serial channel (some chips might be limited) for binary communication without limitations and without losing the REPL, so you can still see debug prints and errors.
+Since Circuitpython 7, it is possible to enable a second serial channel for binary communication without limitations and without losing the REPL, so you can still see debug prints and errors.

-Note that you can use the REPL serial port with `usb_cdc.console`, but that is not available on boards that don't have USB OTG, like the suffixless ESP32 or the ESP32-C3 and C6.

 Using the data serial channel requires creating a `boot.py` file containing the following code.
-The file requires a reset to be active after it's created the first time (it runs whe the board boots).
+The file requires a reset to be active after it's created the first time (it runs when the board boots).

 - [`boot.py`](boot.py)